tkitynski/junkyard/README.md

 # junkyard
-Repo for testing new interesting---or boring---stuff.
+Repo for testing new interesting&mdash;or boring&mdash;stuff.